 Executive Director of the Osher Lifelong Learning Institute at UNC Asheville

 Associate Professor – New Media, Department Chair

-Steve McKellips, Admissions
+Steve McKellips, Admission

-Senior Director for Admissions and Financial Aid
+Senior Director of Admission and Financial Aid

 Shawn Mendez, Faculty